People return to charred cities after Colorado wildfires

 Bears and burglars posed further danger to home owners who headed back to towns and cities after the fire, which killed two people.

-The so-called Waldo Canyon Fire has scorched 17,659 acres (7,149 hectares), burned 346 homes and devastated communities around Colorado Springs, the state's second-largest city, since it began eight days ago.

-Governor John Hickenlooper said he believed the worst was over and almost all of the blazes around Colorado were under control.
+Governor John Hickenlooper said he believed the worst was over and almost all of the seven blazes were under control.

 "Now we're beginning to look at how do we rebuild and begin the recovery.
 But we also know that Mother Nature can be pretty fickle out there, so we're keeping ourselves very alert," Hickenlooper told CNN's "State of the Union."

-Two more houses were looted overnight in the Colorado Springs area for a total of 24 during the disaster that forced an estimated 32,000 residents to evacuate, authorities said.
+Two more houses were looted overnight for a total of 24 during the disaster that forced an estimated 32,000 residents to evacuate, authorities said.

 To maintain order, 165 National Guard troops were on the ground under orders from President Barack Obama, who toured the area on Friday.